 How financial institutions on both sides of the border are amping up their North American banking presence

-News in early January that Canadian banking giant BMO is expanding further into U.S. geographies – especially in opportunity-rich California – may have come as a surprise to direct competitors like U.S.-based Wells Fargo.
+News that Canadian banking giant BMO is expanding further into U.S. geographies – especially in opportunity-rich California – may have come as a surprise to direct competitors like U.S.-based Wells Fargo.
 But it’s actually part of a well-coordinated strategy for the Canadian big bank to turbocharge its growth across the continent.
 According to the Financial Post: “The purchase of San Francisco-based Bank of the West will double its U.S. retail presence and give BMO a strong position in California, which has been resilient economically during the pandemic.”

 This recent move is part of a cross-border trend, with some U.S. banks seeking inroads in Canada – currently dominated by “The Big Six” banks.
 However, with stiffer banking regulations in the provinces, Canadian banks seeking southern opportunities are at a distinct advantage over their U.S. counterparts.
 “The current push comes at a time of relative strength,” according to reporting on banking opportunities in the U.S. “Once dubbed the world’s best boring banks, Canada’s biggest lenders are more profitable than ever, thanks to years of low-interest rates, robust consumer borrowing and a red-hot housing market fuelling demand for mortgages.”